Sports betting is taking Indiana by storm, and fans have an overwhelming number of sportsbooks and betting sites to choose from.

 After partnering with a licensed casino, online operators require a ‘Go-Live Authorization’ signed by the Executive Director of the Indiana Gaming Commission.
 The same goes for any new retail sportsbooks that open in Indiana casinos.

-Here are the current licenses for online sports betting in Indiana:
+Here is the current list of sports betting license holders in Indiana:

 |License Holder||Online Betting Partner(s)|